 |Release Codes: If you create an assessment after the Wednesday prior to the week the exam is released, you will need a release code.
 Release codes are not generated automatically but serve to alert testing center staff of changes made to assessments.

 5. You can download and print completed paper-and-pencil exams directly from the proctoring and testing system.
+When possible, we encourage you to build exams (quizzes) directly within Canvas.
+Contact ELO Tech with questions.

 - ELO will scan and email graded paper-and-pencil exams back to students, if brought to the ELO office.